The Untamed Wilderness of Labrador’s Torngat Mountains

 On the Quebec side of the peninsula is the Parc National Kuururjuaq, which houses the stunning Koroc River and a truly magnificent stretch of boreal forest in the river valley.

-Ecology of Torngat Mountains NP
+Ecology of Torngat Mountains National Park

 At 9,700 square km Torngat Mountains National Park is by no means small — bigger in area than Banff, but slightly smaller than Jasper.